colreger/hospital-capacity-stress-ml/README.md

 Interpretation:

 - Each additional admission increases the odds of stress by ~4%.
-- Longer length of stay slightly decreases odds in this synthetic setup.
+- In this synthetic dataset, longer average length of stay is associated with lower predicted odds of capacity stress.
+This counterintuitive result reflects the simulation and model specification and should not be interpreted as a real-world healthcare relationship.
 - Results are influenced by the synthetic data structure.

 ---